How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 Step 2: Applying drivetrain Degreaser (1 minute)

-Spray the Bio Drivetrain Detox straight onto the chain, cassette, derailleur, and crankset.
+Spray the Bio Drivetrain Cleaner straight onto the chain, cassette, derailleur, and crankset.
 Spin the cranks backwards to coat every chain link and cassette cog.

 Then let it soak for 5–10 minutes.
 While that’s happening, get your soapy bucket and brushes ready.